2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-pcr-primer-calculator-using-r.md

 For each row with sequencing information, we want to process and output the results of PCR primer.
 ![output folder layout]({{ site.url }}/assets/pcr-primer-calculator-using-r-output-folder.jpg)

-Make a note about each column. reference the column inside the code. so that we can denote each code block and what field that code relates to.
+Make a note about each column.
+Reference the column inside the code, so that we can denote each code block and what field that code relates to.
 ![output file results]({{ site.url }}/assets/pcr-primer-calculator-using-r-output-file-results.jpg)

 Each output file will contain the entire PCR primer sequence (leading strand, restriction site and primer sequence), a count of each nucleotide of the *annealing* portion of the primer sequence, and the melting temperature of the primer sequence.
 Furthermore, we need to add in a minimum and maximum melting temperature section to the output file.
 I will explain why we need a minimum and maximum once we begin coding the nucleotide count code.